meaningfy-ws/semic-docs-staging/README.md

-# semic-docs-gh-pages
+# semic-docs-staging
-A dev/staging environment for publishing SEMIC documentation.
+A development/staging environment for publishing SEMIC documentation consolidated from two sources.